 WHO WE ARE

-"We" refers to the Leob Croft as a "healing biotope" (borrowing this term from Tamera) including the land, and all its no-human and human beings such as Jonathan and Ann Knight, the owners of the Croft, Charlot, Renatus and little Fiona, who moved there a year ago and are running the Croft now.
+"We" refers to Leob Croft as a "healing biotope" (borrowing this term from Tamera) including the land, and all its non-human and human beings such as Jonathan Knight, the owners of the Croft, Charlot and Renatus Derbidge with little Fiona (3 years old) and Marie (1 year old), who moved there in 2018.

-"We" refers also to the Leob Croft and all its inhabitants as a venue for these events to take place.
-We include place.
-To us, its an entity which is more than just a vessel in which something takes place, it’s part of it!
+"We" refers also to Leob Croft and all its inhabitants as a venue for these events to take place.
+"We" includes place.
+To us, Leob Croft is an entity which is more than just a vessel in which something takes place, it’s part of it!

 "We" somehow is not quite correct.
 Because behind this website and its events is mainly one person, Renatus Derbidge.
 He organizes and facilitates the events.
-Sometime just himself.
-If its bigger events, together with co-facilitators (which will be introduced at the respective event and not here).
+Sometime it is just himself.
+If its bigger events like the Summer School, when there are co-facilitators they will be introduced at the respective event (and not here).

-Mull and the Leob Croft are his new home.
-He knows the place since he organized and facilitated the “Summer School Isle of Mull and Iona" – a summer course for about 50 people from all over the globe who want to reconnect with nature and their neglected spirituality – which happened since 2016 each year.
+Mull and Leob Croft are his new home.
+He knows the place since he organized and facilitated the “Summer School Isle of Mull and Iona" – a summer course for about 30-50 people from all over the globe who want to reconnect with nature and their neglected spirituality – which happens since 2016 each year.

-He loves to lead and to share observations and to explore all kinds of phenomena- alone by himself, with someone, in groups, with children or with friends the wildlife, wilderness, animals, plants and their secrets on Mull and beyond.
-This includes meditation, spiritual ecology, phenomenology, Goethean science and hands on experiences, hiking, drawing, photography, microscopy, early morning birdsong excursion etc.
+He loves to lead and to share observations and to explore, alone by himself, with someone, in groups, with children or with friends all kinds of phenomena- the wildlife, wilderness, animals, plants and their secrets on Mull and beyond.
+This includes meditation, spiritual ecology, phenomenology, Goethean science and hands on experiences, hiking, drawing, photography, early morning birdsong excursion etc.

-Next to the events presented here Renatus works as a lecturer at "Freie Hochschule Stuttgart", as a freelance researcher currently with a study on tree buds, as a workshop leader in different countries and as a writer and travel journalists for different magazines and - hopefully - some books to be published when time comes.
-He is also a singer-songwriter, speech artist and father of one daughter.
+Next to the events presented here Renatus works as a lecturer at "Freie Hochschule Stuttgart", as a freelance researcher currently with a study on tree buds, as a workshop leader in different countries and as a writer and travel journalist for different magazines and - hopefully - some books to be published when time comes.
+He is also a singer-songwriter, speech artist and father of two daughters.

 WHAT WE DO